• Skip to primary navigation

-Are you looking for a sample Costa Rica itinerary?
-In this post, I have outlined our favorite Costa Rica itinerary ideas.
-You’ll find recommendations for itineraries of 4 days to 1 month, very helpful for your Costa Rica trip planning.
+Are you looking for sample Costa Rica itineraries?
+In this post, I have outlined our favorite Costa Rica itineraries for 4 days to 1 month which should be very helpful for your Costa Rica trip planning.

-We have created many itineraries for our family and friends and Yeison was an itinerary planner when he worked for a Costa Rican travel agency, so we know exactly what to include and what information is important.
-We have written these itineraries to give you a kickstart to your Costa Rica itinerary planning.
+We have created many Costa Rica itineraries for our family and friends and Yeison was an itinerary planner when he worked for a Costa Rican travel agency, so we know exactly what to include and what information is important.
 Feel free to change them up according to your own wants and needs!

 Destination Information